OsamaAdam98/cpuHamada/README.md

 of simplicity.

 ##### memory Module has three inputs, ramInput, instr and clk and one output, ramOut.
-* instr: receives the instruction code from the user.
+* *instr*: receives the instruction code from the user.
-* ramOut: passes the instruction through to the ALU.
+* *ramOut*: passes the instruction through to the ALU.
-* ramInput: receives the output from the ALU after being processed.
+* *ramInput*: receives the output from the ALU after being processed.

 ## clk Module